muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 `Bits`, `Blob`, `Text`, `Nesting`,
 `Duo`, `Lot`, `Kit`, `Article`, `Excuse`.

+As a further special exception, each specific concrete syntax may designate additional values for a prospect's *this* that it treats as special in certain contexts and thus such a prospect will also not be treated as its own **Duo** value.
+Potential examples are these **Text** values:
+`multiplied`, `named`.

 ## Lot

 A **Lot** value is a general purpose arbitrarily-large ordered sequence of